-The event consisted of an introduction and warm-up activity led by the consultant, followed by a presentation recapping Sudbury's housing planning process thus far, and then the goals and strategies that had been developed following the needs assessment and community and stakeholder engagement.
-Attendees were broadly in favor of the proposals, with a particular emphasis on a "gentle density" approach: well-designed ADU's, tiny homes, duplexes and triplexes, and cottage clusters.
+The event consisted of a preliminary activity led by the consultant, followed by a presentation recapping Sudbury's housing planning process thus far.
+The goals and strategies that had been developed were assessed by community & stakeholder engagement.
+Attendees were broadly in favor of the proposals, with a particular emphasis on a "gentle density" approach: well-designed auxiliary dwelling units (ADUs), smaller homes, duplexes and triplexes, and cottage clusters.